Sensaiji/ck-website/README.md

 ## Develop

-Hydra was built with [Jekyll](http://jekyllrb.com/) version 3.3.1, but should support newer versions as well.
+CloudKarya was built with [Jekyll](http://jekyllrb.com/) version 3.3.1, but should support newer versions as well.

 Install the dependencies with [Bundler](http://bundler.io/):